 China and Australia work together to improve cancer diagnosis and treatment.

-On the morning of November 15, 2020, as one of the seven main sessions of the CCO Conference, the Sino-Australian Conference on Oncology was held at the Shangri-La Hotel, Guangzhou, with Chinese-Australian oncologists from the China Anti-Cancer Association, China Anti-Cancer Association Australia and Icon Medical Group of Australia.
+On the morning of November 15, 2020, as one of the seven main sessions of the CCO Conference, the Sino-Australian Conference on Oncology was held at the Shangri-La Hotel, Guangzhou, with Chinese-Australian oncologists from the China Anti-Cancer Association (CACA), China Anti-Cancer Association Australia and Icon Medical Group of Australia.
 All discussed the latest and hottest issues in the field of medical oncology, cancer surgical treatment, radiotherapy and nursing through a live streaming event and recorded lectures.

 Prof. Ying Wang